Umatilla in Lake County, Florida — The American South (South Atlantic)

 Erected 2007 by Lake County Historical Society.
 (Marker Number F-598.)

-Location.
 28° 55.013′ N, 81° 40.443′ W. Marker is in Umatilla, Florida, in Lake County.
-Marker is at the intersection of South Central Avenue (State Road 19) and Golden Gem Drive, on the right when traveling north on South Central Avenue.
+It is at the intersection of South Central Avenue (State Road 19) and Golden Gem Drive, on the right when traveling north on South Central Avenue.
 The marker is between State Road 19 and Lake Tutuola.
 Touch for map.
 Marker is in this post office area: Umatilla FL 32784, United States of America.
 Touch for directions.

 4. Fort Mason Marker, looking north on SR 19 (S. Central Ave)

-Photographed By Ray King, June 9, 2012
+Photographed by Ray King, June 9, 2012

 5. Fort Mason Marker, looking south on SR 19 (S. Central Ave).